Advancing DE&I key performance indicators

 Our holistic approach to DE&I Strategy is grounded in five commitments:

-In fiscal 2022 we made progress against all our DE&I Strategy commitments through a range of initiatives.
-To ensure DE&I is a focus and priority for all our business and people leaders, in 2022 we introduced a new key performance indicator (KPI) for all leaders and corporate store and retail support centre managers.
+In fiscal 2023 we made progress against all our DE&I Strategy commitments through a range of initiatives.
+To ensure DE&I is a focus and priority for all our business and people leaders, we held ourselves accountable to key performance indicators for all leaders and corporate store and retail support centre managers.
 We continued to offer DE&I-focused learning opportunities for teammates and improved our reporting approach to better track our progress.

 To support increasing diversity representation, several initiatives are in place to mitigate bias in hiring processes and expand the diversity of external talent pools with a focus on marginalized groups.
-We have established strategic employment partnerships with organizations, including the Indigenous Professional Association of Canada, BlackNorth Initiative and TENT; established standards for DE&I with third-party recruitment firms; and embedded DE&I into our early career and student hiring programs.
+We have established strategic employment partnerships with organizations including BlackNorth Initiative, CEDEC (Community Economic Development and Employability Corporation), JVS Toronto, the Indigenous Professional Association of Canada, the Onyx Initiative, Pictou Landing First Nation, and Tent.
+As an example of our commitment to these partnerships, our President and CEO Michael Medline is on the BlackNorth Initiative Board of Directors.
+We have also established standards for DE&I with third-party recruitment firms and embedded DE&I into our early career and student hiring programs.

-We also took additional steps to measure our DE&I progress and impact.
-We set baselines on areas of focus, including gender diversity, and tracked our momentum using hiring and career-advancement data, self-identification data, leader and teammate surveys, and DE&I-related training completion rates and by tracking the number of business processes updated.
+We have taken additional steps to measure our DE&I progress and impact.
+We set baselines in areas of focus, including gender diversity, and tracked our momentum using hiring and career-advancement data, self-identification data, leader and teammate surveys, DE&I-related training completion rates, and by tracking the number of business processes updated.
 We shared regular updates on DE&I performance with senior leaders across the business, equipping them with data and insights to inform decisions and actions in their areas of responsibility.

 Fostering Diversity of Teams

-Attracting, growing and retaining diversity of teams is one of our five DE&I commitments.
-In fiscal 2022 we rolled out the Diversity of Teams initiative, focused on enhancing diversity at the team level to improve overall performance and to build a strong and diverse pipeline of talent for the future.
+Our Diversity of Teams initiative focuses on enhancing diversity at the team level to improve overall performance and on building a strong and diverse pipeline of talent for the future.
 This initiative has been supported by new hiring and selection practices and strategic partnerships to attract a broad and diverse range of talent.
+To help achieve this, we are advancing strategic community partnerships across Canada to highlight opportunities for prospective teammates.

 Tackling Process Bias